phac-nml/msaboot/README.md

 MSABOOT 0.1.2

-This release replaced the use of Biopython's AlignIO.write function with a custom implementation due to a bug in AlignIO.write when given a sequence name of ten or more characters.
+This release replaced the use of Biopython's AlignIO.write function with a custom implementation.

 ## Installation ##